Welcome to Sunman-Dearborn Community Schools

 Financial

-- By the 2019-2020 school year, and in order to retain and attract highly qualified personnel, we will have the highest compensated staff in the southeastern Indiana region.
+Throughout the five-year strategic plan, and in order to retain and attract highly qualified personnel, we will have the highest compensated staff in the southeastern Indiana region, as reported on the Indiana Classified Survey and report on the Indiana Gateway Collective Bargaining Report.

 Culture, Climate, and Safety